By Vatsal Jain

 We will see increasing mainstreaming of AI-based automation in all spheres of life.
 Even though automation may replace jobs in particular areas, it has significant complementary impacts on labor thus boosting efficiency, increasing earnings, and spurring the demand for labor.

 Gigs or on-demand work – enabled via digital platforms – is anticipated to mushroom and keep on questioning the conventional forms of employment.
-As highlighted in the Fairwork India 2020 report, workplace environment, wages, and their management by digital solutions will continue to remain under scrutiny.
+As highlighted in the Fairwork India 2022 report, workplace environment, wages, and management by digital solutions will continue to remain under scrutiny.

 ‘Data Nationalism’ is not simply a momentary political phenomenon subject to the peaks and troughs of protectionist emotions, but the expression of a deep unease with the past couple of decades of rising globalization compounded by the recent Facebook-Cambridge Analytica incident.